 - Unfortunately, this section was closed due to the storm recently.

 - Number of hours walked: 1 hour 30 minutes.

 Tapuaenui Campsite to Whanganui Hut

 - Number of hours walked: 2 hours.

 The elevation ascent and decent is about 600 metres.

 This was a difficult one to plan.
 There are no cooking facilities in the huts.
-This means that we cannot carry any wet items as we cannot cook.
-We could have carried a portable stove, but since we are traveling from Sydney, we are not too sure of the airline rules about carrying a stove.
-So, we decided to carry the below items:
+Which meant that we could not have carried any wet items.
+We could have carried a portable stove and bought a cannister at Rotorua.
+But since we are traveling from Sydney and were on time limitation, we did not carry a stove.

 I always buy travel insurance for my travels.
 It provides me security.